Sunbird-Lern/data-pipeline/README.md

 ```

 ### Note:
 Please go through test cases in Test/Spec file under 'test' folder of the targeted job to get brief idea about the job data expectation, sample events and execution.
+You can run test cases in debug mode to check code flow if you are using IntelliJ for development (steps mentioned below).

 ### Steps to start a job in debug or development mode using IntelliJ:
 1. Navigate to downloaded repository folder and run below command.